erekhinskaya/UAWelcome-graph/README.md

     - concurrent updates
 2. Smarter parsing - mapping from original forms/csv headers to parsing functions to vertex attributes
 3. User profile page to be able to enable/disable types of activities, maintain schedule
+4. Handling temporality - "X provides accommodation for Y from Date1 to Date2"

 ### In long run:
 1. NLP - parse textual fields to extract more information about needs, recognize mistakes (contradicting data, filling a wrong form).
+2. Machine Translation, as it's one of the barries for help.

 ## Team